carsonfb/goldfire-rides-again/README.md

 * psydel1.bin: This is a psychedlic palette, though pal.bin seems trippier to me.
 * purple.bin: This is a palette swap of default.bin but with purple (same intensity, different hue).
 * seagrn1.bin: This is a palette swap of default.bin but with green (same intensity, different hue).
 - The ability to import your own palettes.
 Palette files are binary files consisting of (in order) red, green, and blue triplets.
-And 786 byte file dropped into the palettes folder with the extension bin will be loaded but, unless you want odd results, I'd recommend creating actual palette files.
+Any 786 byte file dropped into the palettes folder with the extension bin will be loaded but, unless you want odd results, I'd recommend creating actual palette files.
 This can be done relatively easily by making a copy of one of the palette swap files and changing the red, green, and blue values but keeping the sums of the three in each triplet the same as they were to begin with.
 For example if the values were 128, 63, and 44, then 188, 23, 24 would be appropriate.
 - The ability to randomly change the palette from the ones that have been loaded (R).
 - The ability to switch between color (C) and greyscale (G).
 - The ability to quit (Q) (ESC).

 Differences from the original
 -----------------------------